 Get it, girl.
+Get it, girl.
+Get it, girl.

-(The phrase "Get it, girl" is -

-at first, a reference to go get the clothes.

-then, as repeated, becomes a rhythmic chant to Cally as they dress her, fix her hair and she becomes glamorous in a loud tacky raiment.

-then, the phrase becomes a chorus for themselves as well as Cally, as she struts around completely dressed into the space (in povement as well as visual space.)
-Call?
-Apies then, as she exits, it becomes a battle cry.)
+(The phrase "Get it, girl" is -at first, a reference to go get the clothes.
+Then, as repeated, becomes a rhythmic chant to CALLY as THEY dress her, fix her hair and SHE becomes glamorous in a loud tacky raiment.
+Then, the phrase becomes a chorus for themselves, as well as CALLY, as SHE struts around completely dressed.
+Then, as SHE exits, it becomes a battle cry)

-Summy mands and har walking stick is ine stick is not used in

-SINGLE VOICE:
+> SINGLE VOICE

-(After a huge swell of voices saying "Get it, girl.")
+(After a huge swell of voices saying "Get it, girl") irl.
+Get him!

 Get him, girl.
 Get him!